LanGuo/seinfeldNLP/GPT-2_seinfeld_exp.md

 **Data hosted [here](https://raw.githubusercontent.com/LanGuo/seinfeldNLP/master/all_scripts.txt).**

-## Getting started – installation in a fresh virtual environment
+## Getting started – installation in a Python virtual environment
 The GPT-2 fine-tuning and text generation was made super straightforward by the good folks at [Hugging Face](https://github.com/huggingface).
-We'll
+We'll start by cloning their transformers [repo](https://github.com/huggingface/transformers) into a fresh virtual environment and installing other dependencies.
 ```
 python3 -m venv huggingface